jdmillard/mex-cmake/README.md

 1. ...
 TODO

-- for CMake, manage headers such that it never requires the mex api
+- for CMake, headers will be such that it never requires the mex api -
--